 The name Wild Vlees appeared for the first time in 2013, during the making process of Body On, performance that Tamar Blom made together with Kajetan Uranitsch and producer Job Rietvelt.
 While Uranitsch decided to keep working as independent artist, Blom and Rietvelt chose to go on under this name.
-In 2015 Lazzeri joined the company.
-Joost followed in 2017.
+In 2015 Lazzeri joined the company and Segers followed in 2017.

 Blom is characterized by his strong physical and radical approach on his work.
 In order to show the unlimited and limited sides of the body, he attempts to incorporate his research to its ultimate consequence.
 His intuition gives shape to raw, ‘unpolished’ and uncompromising performances.